drakkar-lig/walt-python-packages/client/walt/client/doc/md/server-setup-from-fresh-debian.md

 ## 5- Install walt software

 Here you have two options:
-- Install the last official version of walt (well tested but sometimes outdated)
+- Install the last official version of walt (recommended)
 - Install the development version of walt (with last features and quick access to source code, but less thoroughly tested)